DrAShabut/AndroidDev/session-8.md

 Now let's proceed to write our first unit test.
 Recall from the lecture slides, Local Unit Test vs. Instrumented Tests, they are two different things that are also reflected in the directory structure.
 We have app\src\androidTest and app\src\test.
 We are going to have to put our Local Unit tests in the latter.

 Before we begin, I want you to check your app-level build.gradle file to see if you have the correct dependencies for setting up local unit tests.
-By default, the android studio should have put those there but if not copy-paste the following: test implementation 'JUnit:junit:4.12' or testCompile 'JUnit:junit:4.12' if you are running an older gradle plugin.
+By default, the android studio should have put those there but if not copy-paste the following: test implementation 'junit:junit:4.+' or testCompile 'junit:junit:4.+' if you are running an older gradle plugin.

-Right-click on your test folder (not the androdTest folder) and click New>Java Class.
+Right-click on your test folder (not the androdTest folder) and click New -> Java Class.
 Name it SimpleMathTest to reflect the unit test is for SimpleMath.java.

 ```java
 package com.example.testdemo;